 If you don’t speak Spanish well enough to haggle prices, you may find it difficult to negotiate fair rates.
 Ask your casa particular host about average prices for things like taxi rides and souvenirs.

-You will likely find food to be one of your favorite parts of visiting Cuba!
+You will likely find food to be one of your favorite parts of visiting Cuba.
 There are many private restaurants that give travelers a peek into Cuban home cooking.
-Expect lots of rice and beans - they are a staple in Cuban cuisine.
-Our hero Lisbet is a Cuban food writer - match with her to get amazing food recommendations!
+Expect lots of rice and beans, they are a staple in Cuban cuisine.
+Cuban Hero Lisa is passionate about authentic Cuban food—plan your trip with her to get amazing food recommendations!

 Do not drink tap water in Cuba or use ice unless you know it comes from bottled water.

 It is not easy to consistently find bottled water, so when you locate some, stock up.

 You will find the locals to be friendly and well-educated.
 Do not miss an opportunity to have an enlightening conversation.
 The arts are respected in Cuba, and it is easy to have a vibrant discussion about music, dance, or books.

 Friends and family are going to want you to bring Cuban rum and cigars back with you.
 Be sure to check on importation restrictions for travelers before going shopping.